gouhongshen/docs/storage_usage.md

 Whenever a block is created or deleted, its metadata is recorded in the catalog.
 The checkpoint runner periodically collects this metadata and logs it in the checkpoint.

-In incremental checkpoints, there are very few pieces of metadata that are empty because some block data has not been flushed (logged in the log service).
-When combined with the global checkpoint, the metadata that was not accounted for promptly is further reduced.

 <br>

 **Implementation Detail**

-so we also could record the table size and row counts changing increasingly, we only need to add two extra batches to ckp, like:
+so we also could record the table size and row counts changing increasingly, we only need to add an extra batch to ckp, like:

  ```Go
     type BlkAccBatch struct {